mikewoodld/HockEOS/README.md

   Tells HockEOS how often to send you updates:
     <pre>/nhl/set/interval=YY
-        where YY is a number of seconds (Default is 5, accepts 1 through 9999)</pre>
+        where YY is a number of seconds as an integer (Default is 5, accepts 1 through 9999)</pre>
            HockEOS will reply with:
             <pre>/nhl/out/set/interval=ZZ
         where ZZ is the number of seconds you specified</pre>